What is Qelbree?

 Before taking Qelbree

-Before starting treatment, tell your healthcare provider about all your child’s medical conditions, including if your child:
+Before starting treatment, tell your healthcare provider about all you or your child’s medical conditions, including if you or your child:

 - has, or has a family history of, suicide, bipolar disorder, depression, mania or hypomania